 The way a true-up works is fairly simple.
 It looks at what the company gave you and compares it to what you should have received.
 If the real total is lower than the projected total, the difference is added to your account.
 For example, if a worker decides to front-load her 401(k) during the first two quarters, she could miss out on the employer match for the final two quarters.
 A true-up corrects this imbalance.

 You could benefit from a year-end true up if you contributed below the maximum matching level for part of the year and above the maximum match percentages for the rest of the year.
 For example, your employer pays matching funds for up to 6 percent of your salary.
 You contribute 4 percent half of the year, and then 8 percent for the other six months.
 At the 4 percent level you did not max out the matching funds.
 A year-end true up would work it out so you end up getting the 6 percent.

 An employee can also miss out on matching funds if he reaches his contribution cap too early in the year.
 Naturally, if he's not adding money to his own fund, the company has nothing to match.
-A "Forbes" article from 2012 told how a highly compensated employee fully funded her 401(k) by April 15.
+For instance, a highly compensated employee fully funded her 401(k) by April 15.
 The company funds for the year ended up being 70 percent less than if the employee's contributions had been spread throughout the year.
 With no true-up, the employee missed out on those funds.

 - How to Contribute Pre-tax Dollars to Your HSA

 - Tax Penalties for Cashing Out a 401K